livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

        1. 'Fraud' is defined as any false representation of the circumstances of the paper or the data contained in the paper.
 It could include fraudulent data, or fraudulent reviews.

-    1. If there is a suspicious or accusation of fraud or plagiarism, a committee of three members of the editorial board will be chosen by the managing editors to investigate.
+    1. If there is a suspicion or accusation of fraud or plagiarism, a committee of three members of the editorial board will be chosen by the managing editors to investigate.
 If this committee votes unanimously that fraud or plagiarism occurred, then the paper will